 Wilfred Hillard Culmer Jr. was born on November 11, 1957, in Nassau, the capital of the Bahamas, on the island of New Providence.
 His father, Wilfred H. Culmer Sr., was a mechanic.
 His mother was named Phyllis Wilkinson-Ingraham.
 Wil was the youngest of three children, coming after older sisters named Yvonne and Donna.

 When Culmer was a small boy, Bahamian baseball was at its zenith in terms of popularity and developing pro ballplayers.
 According to former Cincinnati Red Ed Armbrister, he and Wil were two of many youngsters who drew inspiration from local hero Tony Curry.
-Curry (1960-61; 1966) and Armbrister (1973-77) were the nation’s second and third major-leaguers, respectively, after André Rodgers (1957-67).
+Curry (1960-61; 1966) and Armbrister (1973-77) were the nation’s third and fourth major-leaguers, respectively, after Negro Leaguer Ormond Sampson and André Rodgers (1957-67).
 Culmer also “idolized Willie Mays and Willie McCovey while he was growing up, collecting baseball cards and listening to games whenever he could tune them in on an American radio station.”

 Young Wil (he often signed his name as “Will”) grew up in the Bain Town area.
 Originally this was a settlement “over the hill” from Nassau proper, founded by liberated Africans – Yorubas from Nigeria, whose customs would long endure.
 Over time, though, the capital expanded and absorbed the little town in the bush.